Cytus2DB/Cytus-II-DB/README.md

 ## Deploy To Github Pages

-Make sure you had added your ssh keys to your Github account.
+Make sure you have added your ssh keys to your Github account.

-To deploy, configure your git info in `./deploy.sh` and execute it.
+To deploy, edit git info in `./deploy.sh` and execute it.

 ## Announcement